tcezard/eva-sub-cli/README.md

 EVA Submission Command Line Interface for Validation

 ## Installation

 TBD

 ## Input files for the validation and submission tool

+There are two ways of specifying the VCF files and associated assembly

+### Using  `--vcf_files` and `--assembly_fasta`

+This allows you to provide multiple VCF file to validate and a single genome file associated.
-### The VCF file and association with reference genome
+The VCF file and genome associated must use the same chromosome naming convention

+### Using  `--vcf_files_mapping`

 The path to the VCF files are provided via CSV file that links the VCF to their respective fasta sequence.
 This allows us to support different assemblies for each VCF file The CSV file `vcf_mapping.csv` contains the following columns vcf, fasta, report providing respectively:
  - The VCF to validate/upload
  - The assembly in fasta format that was used to derive the VCF
- - The assembly report associated with the assembly (if available) as found in NCBI assemblies (https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#files)
+ - (Optional) The assembly report associated with the assembly (if available) as found in NCBI assemblies (https://www.ncbi.nlm.nih.gov/genome/doc/ftpfaq/#files)

 Example:
 ```shell